“Day Of” Wedding Coordination

 “Do you offer ‘day-of’ wedding coordination?”

 Yes!
-But – there is nothing “day of” about this service, if done by a wedding professional.
+But – there is nothing “day of” about this service, if done by a seasoned professional.
 “Month of” coordination has found its way into the wedding lexicon, and it is a little better of a description.
 But let’s discuss this further.
 Here is how I describe everything included in this service:

 The package includes unlimited emails and phone calls, so you can always feel free to bounce ideas off of me and ask questions.